 Owner, Certified Forester

 Luke is the owner of Prudenterra and is a Certified Forester with the Society of American Foresters (SAF).
 After graduating from Iowa State University (B.S.
 Forestry, 2008), Luke created Prudenterra to interpret ecological communities and opportunities to Iowa landowners.
 While working part-time for private landowners and learning from his mentor, naturalist Carl Kurtz, Luke worked at the non-profit organization Practical Farmers of Iowa and grew vegetables with TableTop Farm.
 In 2014, he went full-time with Prudenterra.
 Luke grew up in Newton, Iowa and serves on the board of directors of the Iowa Prairie Network.
-He lives outside of Nevada, Iowa on a farm with his partner, Sally.
+He lives outside of Nevada, Iowa.

 Sally Hertz Gran

 Sally hails from Nevada, Iowa, and studied anthropology at Truman State University (B.A., 2009).
 She spent a year in Argentina as an exchange student, and studied abroad in Mexico for a semester.
 Sally grew vegetables as TableTop Farm for five years, and has worked on four Iowa produce and grain farms.
 In addition to working for Prudenterra, Sally grows certified organic corn, soybeans, oats and hay on her family’s farm.
 She is passionate about native habitat restoration and a systems-based approach for a more resilient agriculture.
 She enjoys hiking, camping, listening to books and podcasts, gardening, and exploring new places.

 Crew members utilize chainsaws, prescribed fire, and other tools to implement woodland and prairie restoration work at Prudenterra.
 Many crew members are students or graduates of the Natural Resource Ecology and Management (NREM) department at Iowa State University.